USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

 The problem is challenging for several reasons:
 * The data is compositional so the abundance of each taxa affects every other taxa.
-* the data is over-dispersed count data, fitting (arguably) a negative binomial model.
+* The data is over-dispersed count data, fitting (arguably) a negative binomial model.
-* the data is sparse and some 0's mean a taxa is not present while other zeros mean an organism is present at a level below the limit of detection for the sequences sampled.
+* The data is sparse and some 0's mean a taxa is not present while other zeros mean an organism is present at a level below the limit of detection for the sequences sampled.
 * Each library is sampled to a different depth so the issue of how to standardize the data comes up (simply dividing by the sum does not work).

 **To rarefy or not to rarefy?** It is a common but controversial practice to downsample count data to the lowest count in your dataset to get around the issue of differential sequencing depth.
 In their paper titled "Waste not want not, why rarifying microbiome data is inadmissible" [McMurdie et al. (2014)](https://doi.org/10.1371/journal.pcbi.1003531) point out that this is a large waste of data and statistical power, and advocate for using differential expression software like DESeq2 that uses special normalizations and a negative binomial distribution to model data.
 The software uses a generalized linear model so it has a very flexible experimental design interface.
 [Weiss et al. (2017)](https://doi.org/10.1186/s40168-017-0237-y) argue that the assumptions underling both the normalization and the distribution used by DEseq2 and other normalization methods are inappropriate for microbiome data.
 [Ancom](https://dx.doi.org/10.3402%2Fmehd.v26.27663) uses a zero inflated Gaussian model but only allows for simple two-way comparisons not richer statistical models.
 Gneiss [(paper)](http://doi.org/10.1128/mSystems.00162-16), [(tutorial)](https://forum.QIIME2.org/t/gneiss-tutorial/932) is currently the only compositional method available in QIIME2 (support for ANCOM was dropped).
 The only thing everyone agrees on is that agrees you can't just do a T-test.